WPManageNinja/wp-payment-form/readme.txt

 <b>Do you want to accept payments along with user inputs in WordPress?</b> Then WPPayForm is the perfect plugin for you.

 With Stripe checkout as well as built-in form builder functionalities, you can build any forms ranging from single payment amount/multiple payment items.
 Or, you can allow users to pay custom amounts if needed.

+== SCA READY for EUROPE ==
+Strong Customer Authentication (SCA), a new rule coming into effect on September 14, 2019, as part of PSD2 regulation in Europe, will require changes to how your European customers authenticate online payments.
+WPPayForm is compeltely compitable with SCA.

 == Intro Video ==
 [youtube https://www.youtube.com/watch?v=oZaBS1EiAJc]